 A monitor amplifier is provided to drive loudspeakers in the studios associated with the console and the control room itself.
 The output of this amplifier is routed through muting relay contacts that are controlled by the microphone selector switches.
 Whenever the channel key is thrown for the studio selected, the relay opens and prevents the speaker from operating.
 The contacts back-load the amplifier so as to maintain the proper impedance on it.

 Air Cue

-One of the selector switch positions on the monitor will provide for picking up audio from an outside source, such as the modulation monitor or a receiver.
-This will provide for listening to the program on the air with the console monitor.
-The switch position will be labeled AIR CUE.
+One of the selector switch positions on the monitor will provide for picking up audio from an outside source, such as one or the other mixer buses and program channels.
+So there are simply two program channels.